zhejia14/Simple-C-compiler-for-LLVM-IR/README.md

-# Simple C to LLVM IR Compiler
+# Simple C Compiler for LLVM IR

 This project is a simple compiler implemented using ANTLR 3.5.3 and Java that translates a subset of the C language into LLVM Intermediate Representation (.ll).